Yellowtail Seriola lalandi

 Yellowtail Aquaculture at CCAR

-Our aquaculture program for Californian yellowtail began in 2011, when former industry partner Acadia Harvest, Inc. got their first batch of juvenile yellowtail from the former Great Bay Aquaculture hatchery in Portsmouth NH, and began growing them in one of the rearing units at the Center.
+Our aquaculture program for yellowtail began in 2011, when former industry partner Acadia Harvest, Inc. got their first batch of juvenile yellowtail from the former Great Bay Aquaculture hatchery in Portsmouth NH, and began growing them in one of the rearing units at the Center.
 It quickly became apparent that we were working with a remarkable fish.
 The vigorous, fast growing juveniles proved to be well adapted to tank culture, and less than 14 months later many were well over 1 kg in weight.
 The following year we rescued the entire collection of yellowtail broodstock fish held at Great Bay Aquaculture when the company closed operations.
 The fish, weighing between 5 to 7 kg, were transported to Maine in containers full of oxygenated seawater.
 They had been reared at the Great Bay hatchery from eggs sourced from California and Chilean stocks.
 Having two separate geographical stocks of these fish could someday provide the basis for a selective breeding program.
 Altogether, 142 broodstock were brought back to the Center, allowing us to develop a hatchery program for this species.
 The broodstock are held in a recirculation system with controlled light and temperature regimes.
-As of 2015 we have successfully produced three batches of yellowtail juveniles.
+As of 2018 we have successfully produced four batches of yellowtail juveniles.